Quick Summary

 Summary administration is used if the value of the estate is $75,000 or less, or the decedent has been dead for more than 2 years.

 Summary administration is generally a more streamlined and less expensive procedure than formal administration.
 It can be conducted without an attorney.
 Although a summary administration can be conducted without a probate attorney, that does not mean that it’s a good idea to handle an estate administration on your own.
 Just because the assets may not be more than $75,000, that does not mean that administering the estate will be easy or without pitfalls.
-It is always a good idea to have an experienced probate lawyer help you.

 The other procedure available for small estates is known as “disposition without administration.”
 Technically speaking, a disposition without administration isn’t really probate administration.
 Instead, it is a procedure that allows an interested party to file a letter or affidavit with the court petitioning the court to transfer (i.e., pay him) decedent’s assets to the heirs.
 If the court is satisfied, it will issue an order transferring decedent’s assets to his/her heirs.